kosenina/ad-mediation/ReadMe.md

 ### Using Docker compose

-If you don't want to install dependencies (go, mongoDB) than Docker compose is the right choice.
+If you don't want to install dependencies (Go, MongoDB) than Docker compose is the right choice.
 You need to have installed Docker and docker-compose, than you need to execute the following command to run the service:

 ```bash